 The abused person is usually submissive in their behavior, stemming from many well worn sayings that seem to be designed to keep the abused from speaking up to stop abusive behavior.

-Putting it all together with implicit intimidation and implicit submission, and we have what seems to be a perfect marriage that sustains the misbehavior of the abuser.
-That does not mean we are always one or the other.
+Putting it all together with implicit intimidation and implicit submission, and we have what seems to be an ideal co-dependent framework that sustains the misbehavior of the abuser and the submissiveness of the abused.
+That does not mean we are only one or the other.
 We can go from one to the other on different occasions during the day.
 For example, I might come from a framework that allows my boss to abuse me and then go home to a similar framework that allows me to abuse my wife or kids.

 The goal here is to change these behaviors by adapting a new framework designed for us to object to misbehavior as it occurs.
 Object123 is our proposed FRAMEWORK we use to object to misbehavior that leads to abusive and submissive behavior.